-- Identify the individual or individuals responsible for this assessment and approximately when the assessment took place. - Describe the strategies to be employed for stabilization, conservation, and/or preservation of the materials, including the means through which this work will be supported and sustained long-term. - Explain the environmental provisions made for the longterm management of the source materials and the strategy for responding to requests for access to them. - No funds for conservation, stabilization, or preservation of physical materials are available through this grant program.
-This includes costs for re-housing or storage supplies.
-Similarly, no funds related to the conversion or migration of born-digital files are available.
-All such costs are the responsibility of the holding institutions.
+- Identify the individual or individuals responsible for this assessment and approximately when the assessment took place. - Describe the strategies to be employed for stabilization, conservation, and/or preservation of the materials, including the means through which this work will be supported and sustained long-term. - Explain the environmental provisions made for the long-term management of the source materials and the strategy for responding to requests for access to them. - No funds for conservation, stabilization, or preservation of physical materials are available through this program.
+Similarly, no funds related to the conversion or migration of born-digital files are available; all such costs are the responsibility of the holding institutions [See Appendix A. Budget].